RyanOD/python-games/pong/readme.md

 # Pong Game
-A clone of Pong, one of the all-time classic video games.
-Create in 1972 by Allan Alcorn, Pong holds the title of being the world's first commercially successful video game.
+A clone of Pong built with Python.
+Pong is one of the all-time classic video games.
+Created in 1972 by Allan Alcorn, Pong holds the title of being the world's first commercially successful video game.
 Though simple by modern video game standards, Pong is a great way for novice game developers to practice basic coding techniques and introduce themselves to the Pygame module without feeling overwhelmed.

 ## Key Concepts
-This following concepts are exposed in this Pong game design.
+The following Python programming concepts are exposed in this Pong game design.
 - For / While Loops
 - Functions
 - Variables